 Tips for Viewing Geysers in Yellowstone

-Know your Times
+Know your Timings

-Geysers at Yellowstone are actually pretty regular in their eruption (dependent on the geyser).
+Depending on the geyser you want to see will affect how regular and frequent the eruptions are.
 Before setting out for your day in Yellowstone I would recommend heading to the Yellowstone Geyser Eruption website to get a rough ideas of timings so you can make a plan for your day in the park.

 Safety Tips for visiting Geysers in Yellowstone

 The geysers are some of the most beautiful and impressive I have seen in the world.
 However geothermal sites are extremely dangerous and there have been a number of deaths around the geysers in Yellowstone over the years.
 The best safety tips for viewing the geysers in Yellowstone are

 The geysers in Yellowstone are surrounded by boardwalks.
 Never stray off these otherwise you could end up having a very nasty accident.